The Path of Life

 Our Father is a very attentive and loving Parent.
 He cares and listens to the smallest details of our lives.
 Father God displays infinite patience and mercy when we babble on about things He knows all about.
 He is the perfect example of a loving parent or grandparent who listens to every detail of a small child’s babbling, loving the child even more for the child’s innocence.

 God already knows everything in our hearts and is yet most gracious in listening to our prayers about anything.
 The more we pray for God’s guidance in everything, the more we show our Lord that we trust Him more than ourselves.
 God never said that we have to reserve one part of our life to handle ourselves because it’s too small or petty to bother Him about.
-If God knows the hairs on our heads and His eye is on the sparrrow, He surely cares about everything we are and do.
+If God knows the hairs on our heads and His eye is on the sparrow, He surely cares about everything we are and do.

 It is in this way that we are taught to listen to hear His voice within, that still, small voice of our Lord.
 While we may think God always thunders from the heavens, making Himself known to the world in dramatic ways, God most often speaks within His own in a still small voice, as He showed Elijah, the great prophet.
 After Elijah defeated the pagan god Baal, he ran and hid in fear of Jezebel, the great Queen who served Baal, desperately needing to hear from God.